 4) Mojo Market

-Feeling like Italian pasta?
-Mexican style tortillas?
+Do you feel like Italian-style pasta tonight?
+Mexican tortillas?
 Turkish kebab?
 South African Dessert?
-American Smash Burger?
-Pizza?
+American Smash Burgers?
+Wood-fire Pizza?

 Ugh, why do we have to choose?

-Well now you can get all these and more in one place.
-Adorned with live music, the latest in modern indoor décor, and a warm and welcoming ambience, Mojo Market is located within the bustling heart of Cape Town’s Seapoint region and is an ongoing hotspot for those craving entertainment and a culinary experience you can write to home about.
+Well, now you can get all these and more under one roof.
+Adorned with live music, the latest in modern indoor décor, and a warm and welcoming ambience, Mojo Market is located within the bustling heart of Cape Town’s Seapoint region and is an ongoing hotspot for those craving entertainment and a culinary experience you can write home about.

 Venue: 30 Regent Road, Seapoint, Cape Town